a-asen/PSY-3006-Visualization/Exam/final_report.md

 The repository is available at https://github.com/a-asen/PSY-3006-Visualization (as part of the course requirement).
-The code related to the exam will be published as a “release” using the tag “exam”.
+The repository will be published as a “release” with the tag “exam”, such that no changes to the exam delivery can take place.
+The exam deadline is 1st of December 2023.
 The exam is around 11100 words, which corresponds to about 25 pages of text.